peter88213/nv_aeon2/docs/help/index.md

 ```

-> [!NOTE]
+---

+**Note**

-> Your custom configuration file does not have to contain all the entries
+Your custom configuration file does not have to contain all the entries
-> listed above.
+listed above.
 The changed entries are sufficient.

 ---